erudman21/NBAStreams/README.md

 streams from the subreddit /r/nbastreams.
 Only streams from streamers that are verified or approved by /r/nbastreams are shown.

 #### Still in development:
-* Team logo icons in the list of the games for the day
+<s>* Team logo icons in the list of the games for the day
 * Also displaying the contents of the streams (ex: showing if the stream feed is from the home team or away team)
 * Improving the GUI
 * Possibly expanding to other sports/streams